PQ4NOEH/GoodPractices/Arquitecting/adaptative code via c#.md

 #Single Responsability Principle
 A class should have one, and only one, reason to change.

-#SRP and the decorator pattern
+##SRP and the decorator pattern
 + Each decorator class fulfills the contract of a given type
 + Each decorator Accepts one instance of the typed fulfilled
 + Allows to keep the decorated typed SRP while being extended by the decorator

-#Composite pattern
+##Composite pattern
 + Is a specialization of the decorator pattern.
 + It allows you to treat many instances of a type as if they where one.

-#Predicate decorator
+##Predicate decorator
 + Allows to hide from clients the conditional execution of code
 + .net framework 2.0 has the predicate<T>

-#Branching decorators
++ Different implementation decorator pattern
-+ As predicate decorator but instead of executing the delegation it choose wether one delegation or another depending on the predicate excution beinn true or false.
+  + Branching decorators.
+As predicate decorator but instead of executing the delegation it choose wether one delegation or another depending on the predicate excution beinn true or false.

-#Lazy decorator
+  + Lazy decorator.

-In general decorator may be applied to include Aspects
+  + In general decorator may be applied to include Aspects

+#Open close principle.
++ A class should be close for modification but open for extension.
+Two exception:
+  + Bug fix.
+  + Client awarenes.
+When the changes does not compromise code clients.
++ Extension points.
+In order to be extensible a class should contain well defined extension points.
+  + virtual methods
+  + Abstract methods
+  + Interface inheritance
+  + When and how should i apply
+    + Predicted variation
+    + Stable interface

+#Liskov Substitution principle
++ Rules
+  + Contract
+    + preconditions can not be strengthened in a subtype
+    + postconditions can not be weakened in a subtype
+    + Invariants (conditions that must remain true) must be preserved in a subtype
+  + Variance
+    + There must be contravariance of the method arguments in the subtype.
+    + There must be coovariance of the return types in the subtype.
+    + No new exceptions can be thrown by the subtype unless they are part of the existing exception hierarchy.
++ Contracts
+  + Preconditions. all conditions necessary for a method to run reliable and without fault
+  + Postconditions.
+Check whether an object has been left in a invalid state as a method is exited.
+  + Data invariants.
+A predicate that remains for the lifetime of an object.
++  variance
+  + contravariance.
+  + coovariance.
+  + invariant.

+#Interface segregation